pwFoo/string/1.x/quick-start.md

 ---
 # Quick start

-Creating a new Unicode string is done using the static method `from`.
+Creating a new multibyte string is done by using the static method `from`.

 ```php
 use Opis\String\UnicodeString as wstring;